crotwell/simpledali/README.md

 asyncio.run(main())
 ```

-The jsonlarchive script will archive '/JSON' packets as JSONL.
+The jsonlarchive script will archive '/JSON' packets as JSON Lines.
 This is a similar function to the MSeedWrite configuration on ringserver, but in a separate process and saves JSON packets instead of miniseed.
+See jsonlines.org for the file format, basically one JSON
+value per line.

 ```
-jsonlarchive -h
+dali2jsonl -h
-usage: jsonlarchive [-h] [-v] -m MATCH -w WRITE [-d DALIHOST] [-p DALIPORT]
+usage: dali2jsonl [-h] [-v] -m MATCH -w WRITE [-d DALIHOST] [-p DALIPORT]

 Archive JSON datalink packets as JSONL.